 Whilst we found lots of things to do in Las Vegas for free, we also treated ourselves to a hotel which made a change from staying in Elvis, our van.
 Thom booked a night in a hotel as a surprise and it was one of the best hotels I’ve ever stayed in.
-Made even better by the fact that we could stand upright in it (unlike in our van).
 We got frozen cocktails by the pool and had so much fun.
 I genuinely wanted to cry when we had to leave the next morning.

 Given that we had treated ourselves, we were on the lookout for cheap things to do at Las Vegas.
-Did you know there are tonnes of free things to do for free in Las Vegas?
-So, for those of you looking for what to do in Vegas on a budget then check out these ideas.
+Did you know there are tonnes of things to do for free in Las Vegas?
+So, for those of you looking for what to do in Vegas on a budget, this is for you.
 You’ll still feel like you’ve experienced Las Vegas after seeing these top Las Vegas attractions and you won’t come away with regret or a depressing bank statement.